revspace/revbank/UPGRADING.md

 years of real world use, though, it seems that barcodes and usernames with "special" characters are incredibly uncommon.

-Usernames must now only contain the characters from the set `A-Za-z0-9_-`.
-Existing usernames with special characters can be used by quoting the username.

-Since `'`, `"`, `\`, and `;` now have special meanings, they are no longer supported in product IDs.
+Since `' " \ ;` now have special meanings, they are no longer supported in product IDs.
 In theory, they could be quoted or escaped, but barcode scanners don't know that.
+Existing users with those characters in their names can continue to use their accounts by quoting or escaping them.

+New usernames must now only contain the characters from the set `A-Z a-z 0-9 _ - + / ^ * [] {}` and the first character must not be any of `- + / ^ *`.

 ## Update scripts that run revbank commands